-Some cards have Global Abilities printed in red text on them (see Rocket Raccoon above).
+Some cards have Global Abilities printed in red text on them.
 These effects are always available, whether or not a die from that card is in the field.
 You can use a Global Ability listed on an opponent's card even though you cannot purchase a die from that card.